jameskeim/comfyqwik/README.md

 For the truly work-efficient (aka lazy) cloud user:

 1. Start your expensive GPU instance
-2. Run `para-comfy-install` to set everything up lightning fast
+2. Run `para-comfy-install` to set up ComfyUI and custom nodes lightning fast
+3. Run `install-models` to download all models (can run while you work on something else)
-3. Create amazing AI art
+4. Create amazing AI art
-4. Run `clean-models` before shutting down to save on storage costs
+5. Run `clean-models` before shutting down to save on storage costs
-5. Next time, just run `install-models` to get your models back
+6. Next time, just run `install-models` to get your models back

 ## Requirements